zdanek/maverick/modules/base.md

 ### Mav User
 Almost everything in the Maverick environment is run or performed as the *mav* system user.
 The default password is 'wingman'.
 To change this, set a localconf parameter with a new password hash:
 `"base::users::mav_password": "$6$YuXyoBZR$cR/cNLGZV.Y/nfW6rvK//fjnr84kckI1HM0fhPnJ3MVVlsl7UxaK8vSw.bM4vTlkF4RTbOSAdi36c5d2hJ9Gj1"`
-By default, the *mav* user does not need to use a password to perform root actions.
+By default, the *mav* user does not need to use a password to perform root actions through sudo.
 To change this, set localconf parameter:
 `"base::users::mav_sudopass": true`
 ### Root User
+The root password is _not_ managed by default.
+To manage the root password, set localconf parameter:
+`"base::users::manage_root_password": true"`
 To set the system root password, set localconf parameter:
 `"base::users::root_password": "$6$YuXyoBZR$cR/cNLGZV.Y/nfW6rvK//fjnr84kckI1HM0fhPnJ3MVVlsl7UxaK8vSw.bM4vTlkF4RTbOSAdi36c5d2hJ9Gj1"`

 The password hashes can be created with the mkpasswd tool:
 `mkpasswd  -m sha-512 -s`